 Recognizing what’s wrong with your own behaviour is the first step to changing it.
 The second is accepting that such behaviour is stupid.
 These proverbs therefore use humour to make their point – on laziness, “I was only joking”, gossip, hypocrisy, malice, etc.

-HEALTHY discussion, rebuke, encourage is the order of the day.
+Healthy discussion, rebuke, encouragement and meditating on what is said is the order of the day.

-In Hebrews ch 10 we read, “And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.”
+“And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.

-How good is that!
-We have the best of helpers, who actually makes us better!
+We have the best of helpers who continues to make us better!

-And Thank You Father for Your love for us, that while we were still sinners, Your Son Jesus, the Christ, died for us.
+And thank You Father for Your love for us.
+That while we were still sinners, You in the person of God the Son, Jesus, the Lord’s Christ – You died for us.